szabgab/slides/python/flask.md

 {aside}
 There is also a dictionary called "request.form" that is get filled by data submitted using a POST request.
 This too is a plain Python dictionary.
-In this case too we could use the "request.form.get('field', '')" call but instead of that we used the "in" operator and then the regular dicstionary look-up.
+In this case too we can use either the "request.form.get('field', '')" call we can use the "in" operator to check if the key is in the dictionary and then the regular dicstionary look-up.
 {/aside}

 ![](examples/flask/echo_post/app.py)